LabKey/gradlePlugin/README.md

 *Released*: 23 May 2018
 (Earliest compatible LabKey version: 18.2)

-* update ClientApiDistribution to include the new jdbc jar file.
+* update ClientApiDistribution to include the new jdbc jar file
 * enable multiple worker threads for the GWT compile

 ### version 1.2.6